dvosully/esp-libopus/README.md

 and to ensure that this new component is recognized via `make list-components`.

 After adding this component to the build configuration, the "opus.h" file can be included.
-All *fixed point* and *floating point* Opus decoder and encoder methods are available, consult the Opus documentation for examples.
+All *fixed point* Opus decoder and encoder methods are available, consult the Opus documentation for examples.

 ### Demo
 To build a demo application with the ESP32, simply: